 Now that you have completed your campaign with your UTMs, it’s time to analyze the results and the expenses you’ve invested.
 You need to analyze whether you’ve met your goal or not, then analyze the effectiveness of the metric of your choice, after which you will calculate your ROI with a formula.

-To calculate your social media ROI you need to divide your revenue that resulted from your social media campaign to your expenses and multiply by hundred.
+To calculate your social media ROI you need to divide the revenue that resulted from your social media campaign to your expenses and multiply by a hundred.
 To understand your revenue from your social media use the UTM links in Google Analytics to understand which visitors converted to paying customers.
 Below is the formula:

 SM Revenue/Expenses x 100 = Social Media ROI

 As to expenses, besides paid campaign expenses, you should also use expenses such as employee salaries, any external costs related to content creation, i.e. outsourced design or video editing costs, etc. And there you go.
 With this formula, you can see how much of the social media work pays off.

 Social Media ROI not only helps the administration of the company to understand the effectiveness of their investment into social media marketing efforts but can also help the marketing team to find ways to improve their campaigns.